-It can grow in a vast range of soil types in India including shallow, black cotton soil, clay loam, and water-retaining soils.
+It can grow in various soil types in India, including shallow, black cotton soil, clay loam, and water-retaining soils.
 But, its best growth is observed in fertile loamy soil with consistent moisture.
 A slightly saline soil, having a pH between 8-9, is best for the tree.
 For heavy clay soil, amend the quality using compost or manure.

 The plant needs moist soil, so keep the soil evenly moistened throughout the growing period.
 As a rule of thumb, water the plants deeply, when the topsoil looks dry, especially in summer.
 Reduce the rate in winter and rainy season.
 Once established, this drought-resistant does not require much attention.

 The plant does well in tropical and subtropical climates.
 It dwells in a wide temperature, ranging from 30° C to 45° C (85° F-115° F).
-But, thanks to its hardy nature that allows it to tolerate even the lowest temperature of 2° C (35° F).
+But, thanks to its hardy nature, it can tolerate even the lowest temperature of 2° C (35° F).

-You can apply organic fertilizer or well-rotted cow dung manure during the growing season (December to February), once a month.
-You can even use a fertilizer with high nitrogen content like 3:1:2, twice the growing period.
-Make sure to loosen the top of the soil before applying fertilizer, and water thoroughly immediately after application.
+You can apply organic fertilizer or well-rotted cow dung manure once a month during the growing season (December to February).
+You can use a fertilizer with high nitrogen content, like 3:1:2, twice the growing period.
+Ensure to loosen the top of the soil before applying fertilizer and water thoroughly immediately after application.

-Mulch the base with grass clippings, or shredded leaves for preventing water loss.
-The leaves falling during early winters can also work as a great organic mulch for the purpose.
+Mulch the base with grass clippings or shredded leaves to prevent water loss.
+The leaves falling during early winters can also work as a great organic mulch.

 Pest and Disease